 Is there training for school cooks?

-Yes, with the nutritionist and some teams from SEBRAE and SENAI.
-We learnt a lot to avoid waste and to vary the preparation.
+Yes, with the nutritionist and some teams from Sebrae and Senai.
+We’ve learnt a lot to avoid waste and to vary the preparation.
 For example, when the banana is overripe, some of it is frozen and some is used to make cake.
 The cassava, instead of just serving it one way, we make chicken pie.
-You can use the peel and seeds of the pumpkin.
+The pumpkin, you can use the peel and the seeds.

 What’s your relationship like with the school nutritionist?

 She prepares the menu, but she also asks for our opinion.
-When the menu has a food that the students don’t eat much of, we make suggestions and the nutritionist tries to adapt the dish.
+When there’s a food on the menu that the students don’t eat much of, we make suggestions and the nutritionist tries to adapt the dish.

-How did you come up with the winning recipe, Chess Chicken?
+How did you come up with the winning recipe, Chicken Chess?

-What was the biggest impact of the reality programme on your life?
+What was the biggest impact of the reality show in your life?

 What is your dream?